Hamsterdam: Plot

 McNulty observes a meeting between Bell, developer Andy Krawczyk and State Senator Clay Davis, who discuss plans for revamping Bell's properties as residences in gentrifying areas.
 Donette tells Bell about McNulty's visit, but Bell convinces her that D'Angelo's death couldn't be a murder because no one would have risked killing him in the same prison as Avon.
 Meanwhile, Avon is granted parole despite Pearlman's protests, and Cutty, Slim Charles, Gerard, and Sapper survey one of their dealers who has been short on his count.
 Later, Bodie hosts a party where he plies Cutty with drugs and women.
 At the behest of McNulty and Greggs, Bubbles explores the Barksdale territory in the Western and sees Marlo talking to Fruit, memorizing his license plate number.

 Back at the detail, Freamon admonishes McNulty and Greggs for showing disloyalty towards Daniels by investigating Bell, despite what the lieutenant has done for them.
-Freamon and McNulty almost come to blows.
 Bubbles reports to the detectives about how Marlo has stayed out of the collaboration between the Barksdales and the East Side dealers.
 Using the license plate number, they pull up Marlo's criminal record.
 Greggs visits Homicide to talk to Detective Vernon Holley, who describes Marlo as pure evil.
 She theorizes that Marlo is working for Bell.
 Greggs spends a day with Bubbles mapping out the territories of the dealers, learning that they are using disposable cell phones.

 McNulty visits Bell's community college and, using the school's phone records, traces a cell number to Bell.
 Freamon has Prez check property purchasing records for Bell's front organization.
 From this information, the detail learns that Bell is trying to build a "legitimate" business as a property developer, either parallel to or instead of his illicit drug operation.
 McNulty worries about how they can wiretap Bell's disposable phones.
 Freamon tells McNulty to swallow his pride and return to the Major Case Unit.
 Daniels has an awkward drink with McNulty as they discuss Daniels' new relationship with Pearlman.
-McNulty tells him that he wishes them all the best and Daniels thanks him for making it "easy."